Piyush2912/BookStore-Management-System/README.md

 # BookStore-Management-System
-A UI-friendly Full-Stack development personal project on Bookstore Management System developed using Spring Boot as the backend and Angular as the front end.
+A UI-friendly responsive Full-Stack development personal project on Bookstore Management System developed using Spring Boot as the backend and Angular as the front end.